 Favtutor Favtutor

-How to Convert Char to String in C++
+How to Convert Char to String in C++?

-Conversion to a string object allows us to use several methods as well as its overloaded operators, which makes manipulation of strings easier.
-For example, imagine if we had stored a string using a char array then to find the length of the string we would have to either run a loop or divide the size of the array with the size of an individual element.
-This is task is simplified if we make use of the String class.
 The String class contains a method called "length".
 This method when applied to a String object returns the length of the string stored by that particular object.
 Just like this, there are many other benefits of the String class and therefore, let us look at some of the common methods to convert char to string and have a detailed overview of the String class.

 1) Using String class constructor